nfabbiane/ks2D/README.md

 # ks2D

-A two-dimensional extension of the Kumamoto-Sivashisky equation.
+A two-dimensional extension of the Kumamoto-Sivashisky (KS) equation.

 Nicolò Fabbiane, November 2016

+## kuramoto_dns.m
+Simple example of direct numerical simulation (DNS) of the modified KS equation.
+To advance in time the function `ks_timestep` is used.

+## kuramoto_statespace.m
+Simple example of state-space formulation for the KS equation via the matrices A,B,C,D. The KS equation is marched in time as a standard LTI system.

+## kuramoto_optimalcontrol.m
+Example of optimal control via Riccati equation (LQR) as well as adjoint-based optimisation.

 ## References
 Johan Sundin, Controlling the laminar-to-turbulent transition in a fluid flow (2015).
 Bachelor Thesis, KTH.